-The school is part of an agreement with Wandsworth Borough schools with regard to Project Tearose, which is an information sharing agreement between the Metropolitan Police and Wandsworth Borough Schools.
-If police have responded to a domestic incident and there are children in the family, the officers working on project Tearose will disclose this incident to the child's school the following morning (Monday to Friday).
-The actual content of the information shared is kept to the minimum, i.e. outlining the offence, but without specific details.

-At each school, the information is shared securely with the Designated Safeguarding Leads, and is treated as sensitive and confidential.
+The School has signed up to an agreement with Wandsworth Borough schools with regard to Operation Encompass, which is an information sharing agreement between the Metropolitan Police and Wandsworth Borough Schools.
+If the police have responded to a domestic incident and there are children in the family, the officers working on Operation Encompass will disclose details of the incident with the child's school by 12 noon (Monday to Friday).
+At each school, the information is shared securely with the Designated Safeguarding Lead, and is treated as sensitive and confidential.
+The actual content of the information shared is kept to a minimum, i.e. outlining the offence, but without specific details.
+The information is also shared with the MASH who triage the incident and if it meets threshold Level 3 or 4 there will be a Section 47 or Children & Family Assessment.
+If not the MASH 'step it down' to Early Help or support services.
+The MASH should update the School within 24 hours on receiving the alert and if they have referred the case to Early Help they will contact the School within 2 days (there might be a delay if the MASH initially conducted an assessment before 'stepping it down').